 - 1. Questions shall be submitted to the Clerk at least 24 hours prior to the meeting; - 2.
-A person is limited to two (2) questions and must pertain specific item on the current agenda and the speaker will state which item the question is related to; - 3.
+A person is limited to two (2) questions and must pertain specific item on the current agenda and the speaker will state which item the question is related to: - 3.
 The total speaking time shall be five (5) minutes maximum, per speaker, unless extended by the Mayor or Chair; and - 4.
-Any response not provided at the meeting will be provided in the format of a written response.

-7. MATTERS PERTAINING TO COVID-19

-8. CONSENT AGENDA

-9. MATTERS TO BE CONSIDERED
+Any response not provided at the meeting will be provided in the format of a written response. - 7.
+MATTERS PERTAINING TO COVID-19 - 8.
+CONSENT AGENDA - 9.
+MATTERS TO BE CONSIDERED - 9.1.

-9.1.
 Mississauga Life Sciences: Sector Update

-- 9.2.
-City of Mississauga's Comments on Proposed Changes to Minister's Zoning Orders (MZO) and the Planning Act - 9.3.
-Mississauga's Population and Employment Forecasts for the Development Charges and Community Benefits Charge By-law Review - 9.4.
-Development Charges Background Study and Community Benefits Charge Strategy Project Update - 9.5.
-Traffic Calming Special Projects (Ward 3 and 11) - 9.6.
-Construction Pest Control Program for City of Mississauga Projects - 9.7.
-MiWay Infrastructure Growth Plan (MIGP) - 9.8.
-Funding Agreement for Credit Valley Conservation Authority's Greening Corporate Grounds Program in Mississauga (All Wards) - 9.9.
-Updates to the Community Recognition Policy - 9.10.
-Emergency Management in Mississauga 2020 - 9.11.
+9.2.
+City of Mississauga's Comments on Proposed Changes to Minister's Zoning Orders (MZO) and the Planning Act 9.3.
+Mississauga's Population and Employment Forecasts for the Development Charges and Community Benefits Charge By-law Review 9.4.
+Development Charges Background Study and Community Benefits Charge Strategy Project Update 9.5.
+Traffic Calming - Special Projects (Ward 3 and 11) 9.6.
+Construction Pest Control Program for City of Mississauga Projects 9.7.
+MiWay Infrastructure Growth Plan (MIGP) 9.8.
+Funding Agreement for Credit Valley Conservation Authority's Greening Corporate Grounds Program in Mississauga (All Wards) 9.9.
+Updates to the Community Recognition Policy 9.10.
+Emergency Management in Mississauga 2020 9.11.
 Single Source Procurement of Information Technology Service Management Solution and Related Services with CDW Canada Corp.
 (File Ref.
-PRC002224) - 9.12.
-Laptop Lending Program Pilot - 9.13.
-Reciprocal Lending Agreement between Mississauga Library and London Public Library

-10. ADVISORY COMMITTEE REPORTS

-- 10.1.
-Heritage Advisory Committee Report 3-2021 March 9, 2021 - 10.2.
-Mississauga Cycling Advisory Committee Report 3-2021 March 9, 2021 - 10.3.
-Accessibility Advisory Committee Report 2-2021 March 22, 2021 - 11.
-MATTERS PERTAINING TO REGION OF PEEL COUNCIL - 12.
-COUNCILLORS' ENQUIRIES - 13.
-OTHER BUSINESS/ANNOUNCEMENTS - 14.
-CLOSED SESSION which, if disclosed, could reasonably be expected to prejudice significantly the competitive position or interfere significantly with the contractual or other negotiations of a person, group of persons, or organization:
+PRC002224) 9.12.
+Laptop Lending Program Pilot 9.13.
+Reciprocal Lending Agreement between Mississauga Library and London Public Library 10.
+ADVISORY COMMITTEE REPORTS 10.1.
+Heritage Advisory Committee Report 3-2021 - March 9, 2021 10.2.
+Mississauga Cycling Advisory Committee Report 3-2021 - March 9, 2021 10.3.
+Accessibility Advisory Committee Report 2-2021 - March 22, 2021 11.
+MATTERS PERTAINING TO REGION OF PEEL COUNCIL 12.
+COUNCILLORS' ENQUIRIES 13.
+OTHER BUSINESS/ANNOUNCEMENTS 14.
+CLOSED SESSION (Pursuant to Subsection 239(2) of the Municipal Act, 2001) 14.1.
+A trade secret or scientific, technical, commercial, financial or labour relations information, supplied in confidence to the municipality or local board, which, if disclosed, could reasonably be expected to prejudice significantly the competitive position or interfere significantly with the contractual or other negotiations of a person, group of persons, or organization: